brooklynrail/brooklynrail-platform/content/events/2023/01/loie-hollowell-and-harminder-judge-love-letter.md

 ---
 title: "Loie Hollowell and Harminder Judge: Love Letter "
 deck: Featuring Hollowell, Judge, and Jason Rosenfeld, with Leah Dworkin
-summary: Curators Loie Hollowell and Harminder Judge join Rail Editor-at-Large Jason Rosenfeld for a conversation.
+summary: Artists and curators Loie Hollowell and Harminder Judge join Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading by Leah Dworkin.
 people:
   - person: loie-hollowell
   - person: harminder-judge